All Episodes

 How's that global warming thing working out for those of you who believe in it?

-How's the uh how's the wind energy business doing for you?
+How's the wind energy business doing for you?

-I don't see any uh I just none of what they promise you ever happens.
+I don't see any, I just, none of what they promise you ever happens.

-Have you discovered yet the fine you're gonna have to pay?
+Have you discovered yet the fine you're going to have to pay?

-Have you discovered yet that the refund you get from the IRS is gonna go to pay your fine for not having health insurance if you decide not to have it.
+Have you discovered yet that the refund you get in the IRS is going to go to pay your fine for not having health insurance if you decide not to have it?

 Because it's not about whoever is throttling your access to Netflix.